Happytreat/server-client/README.md

 Collection of socket programming snippets

 1. Simple client-server
-2. Multiple clients using select
+2. Handles multiple clients using `select`
-3. Multiple clients using epoll
+3. Handles multiple clients using `kqueue` on MacOS